senges/kitt/README.md

 ## Dependencies

-Kitt is based ont python3 and [Docker](https://docs.docker.com/get-docker).
+Kitt is based on python3 and [Docker](https://docs.docker.com/get-docker).

 ## How to use Kitt